Jeremy L. Caradonna, PhD

 1. The first area is Early Modern European history, with an emphasis on the cultural, scientific, and environmental history of Enlightenment France.
 My first book--The Enlightenment in Practice--appeared in 2012 with Cornell University Press.
 It broadens our understanding of the nature and impact of the European Enlightenment via an analysis of public involvement in intellectual life and the use of 'crowd-sourcing' by the French state.
 It is based on archival research that I conducted in about 30 French towns.

-One of the great pleasures of publishing this book is that it has allowed to me to engage with the public in new and more direct ways.
-My writings, and interviews about my work, have run in The Atlantic, The History News Network, The Boston Globe, resilience.org, The Conversation Canada, and elsewhere.
+One of the great pleasures of publishing this book is that it has allowed to me to engage with the public in more direct ways.
+My writings, and interviews about my work, have run in The Atlantic, The History News Network, The Boston Globe, resilience.org, The Conversation Canada, The Guardian, and elsewhere.
 Tens of thousands of people read and/or shared my article in The Atlantic.
 I have been interviewed on the CBC, CFAX, NPR affiliates, Irish National Radio, etc. I have given lectures on this material in several cities in North America and Europe, and am often asked to run seminars and workshops on sustainability, organics, and/or green business.
 It is amazing to me how much interest there is in building a sustainable society, and I hope, in some small way, to make a contribution to that effort.